ahmad-hamza/piio/README.md

 The board expands RPI capabilities with:
 * 24-GPIO pins with 5V~24V selectable level with protection
 * up to 6-UART ports
+* UP to 2-CAN bus orts
+* Up to 6-RS485 port signals
 * up-to 6-SPI ports
 * up to 6-I2C ports
 * up to 4-I2S ports